Anti-Defamation League: Origins

 The ADL was founded in late September 1913 by B'nai B'rith, with Sigmund Livingston as its first leader.
 Its goals were to counter antisemitism, prejudice and discrimination.
 Initially the league largely represented Midwestern and Southern Jews concerned with antagonistic portrayals of Jews in popular culture along with social and economic discrimination.
 In 1913, Atlanta B'nai B'rith President Leo Frank was convicted of the murder of a 13-year-old employee at a factory where he was superintendent; historians today generally consider Frank to have been innocent.
 Jewish leadership viewed Frank as having been wrongly prosecuted and convicted because of local antisemitism and agitation by some of the local press.
 The role that prejudice played in Frank's conviction was mentioned by Adolf Kraus when he announced the creation of the ADL.
-According to historians, the ADL's early strategy would be to pressure newspapers, theaters, and other businesses seen as defaming or discriminating against Jews; proposed methods included boycotts and pressuring advertisers, and it also considered demanding prior reviews of theater productions for antisemitism.
+The ADL's early strategy would be to pressure newspapers, theaters, and other businesses seen as defaming or discriminating against Jews; proposed methods included boycotts and pressuring advertisers, and it also considered demanding prior reviews of theater productions for antisemitism.
 After Georgia's outgoing governor commuted Frank's death sentence to life imprisonment in 1915, a lynch mob abducted Frank from prison and killed him.
 Frank was granted a posthumous pardon from Georgia in 1986 after ADL requests.